Kirlovon/monokai-ghostty/README.md

 ## Installation

-> For quick installation, just put content of the theme file into your settings in `~/.config/ghostty/config` file.
+> For quick installation, just put content of the theme file into your settings.

 1. Download themes from the [releases page]().